5.4: Evaluation of Performance in Clinical Clerkships

 Criterion-Based Evaluation System (CBES)

 CBES refers to the evaluation system used in required clerkships at Stanford.
 Student performance is assessed in three domains: Patient Care, Professionalism and Interpersonal Communication, and Medical Knowledge, as measured by a final written exam.
-Students whose performance meets established criteria in each domain receive a mark of Pass with Distinction.
-All students are eligible to earn Pass with Distinction, independently of how other students perform.
 Performance in each domain is reported separately in the Medical Student Performance Evaluation (MSPE), without reference to an overall grade.

 - Written exam requirements are set by the clerkship director.

 - Clerkships may use either the NBME Subject Exam or an alternative departmental exam.
 Clerkships using the NBME Subject Exam are marked with an asterisk above.

 - Written examinations must be passed with a minimum score as established by the clerkship.

 - Clerkship Exam thresholds for “pass” are determined by each core clerkship and will be noted in each clerkship’s respective syllabus and/or orientation.

 - Students who do not pass the written exam receive an “N” (continuing) grade for the clerkship and must retake either the NBME Subject Exam or the departmental exam.

 - Students who do not pass the written exam on the second attempt must take an oral exam or a suitable alternative, to be determined by the clerkship director in conjunction with the Assistant Dean for Clerkship Education.

 - After the third attempt at satisfying the exam requirement, the “N” grade converts to either “pass” or “fail.”